Modern Foreign Languages

 Key Stage 3 (Year 7- 8)

-All pupils study a language at KS3.
+All students study a language at KS3.
 During the first term in Year 7, all students study a carousel of different languages, doing a taster in each.
 Before Christmas the students choose which language to continue with out of French, Spanish or Italian.
 This is an important decision for the girls as they will continue with that language until they have completed their GCSE.
-For details of the courses at Key Stage 3 please see the pupil booklets for more information.

 Key Stage 4 (Year 9-11)

-Modern Foreign Language study is compulsory for all pupils in Key Stage 4.
-All pupils continue with the language they have studied since Year 7 and complete a full GCSE course.
+Modern Foreign Language study is compulsory for all students in Key Stage 4.
+All students continue with the language they have studied since Year 7 and complete a full GCSE course.
 The examination board used for all languages is AQA.
-Please see the KS4 MFL pupil booklets for more information about the course.
+Please see the KS4 MFL pupil booklets for more information about the course. www.aqa.org.uk

-Students for whom English is an additional language are encouraged to sit an exam in their native language early (from Year 8/9).
+Students for whom English is an additional language are encouraged to sit an exam in their native language in Year 10.
 Girls take their GCSE/GCE in French, Spanish, Italian, German, Portuguese, Polish, Arabic and Greek.

 We have subscriptions to various websites to help students with their language learning.